-14.2.5 Interrupt Selector
+14.2.5 Interrupt/ADC-Trigger Selector

-The PWM generator also takes the same four (or six) counter events and uses them to generate an interrupt.
+The PWM generator also takes the same four (or six) counter events and uses them to generate an interrupt or an ADC trigger.
 Any of these events or a set of these events can be selected as a source for an interrupt; when any of the selected events occur, an interrupt is generated.
-The selection of events allows the interrupt to occur at a specific position within the PWM signal.
-Note that interrupts are based on the raw events; delays in the PWM signal edges caused by the dead-band generator are not taken into account.
+Additionally, the same event, a different event, the same set of events, or a different set of events can be selected as a source for an ADC trigger; when any of these selected events occur, an ADC trigger pulse is generated.
+The selection of events allows the interrupt or ADC trigger to occur at a specific position within the PWM signal.
+Note that interrupts and ADC triggers are based on the raw events; delays in the PWM signal edges caused by the dead-band generator are not taken into account.